twknab/mean_hike/readme.md

 + Change hiking slugs to index value rather than id... (low-priority as may have to re-write some queries could be intense)

 ## Important Needed Features:
+- Add "Edit Pre-Trip" or "Edit Post-Trip" buttons to "Edit Hike" page if either is relevant to Hike under question.
+(Perhaps as an additional info pane as a single column with a button, if only pre-trip.
+Or 2 columns if pre-trip and post-trip).

 - Clean up visual display of information, add colors to help visually differentiate each information section.

 - Turn the view hike / post-trip / pre-trip into accordions, like the homepage, instead of the stacked cards like they are now.